maxshuty/simply-lazy/README.md

 Any selector that works for `querySelectorAll` will work for the `selector`.
 For example, you can add a CSS class like `<img data-src="/path/to/img.jpg" class="lazyload" />` and then pass `.lazyload` as the selector.
 Alternatively you could pass `img` if you want all images to be lazy loaded.

-More examples:
+Additional examples.
 Given this HTML:
 ```
 <img data-src="/path/to/img.jpg" class="lazyload" />
 ```